 What Does the Law Say?

-Sometimes, whilst the court does not directly include the inheritance as a divisible asset, it can consider it as a resource that will be available to one of the parties.
+Sometimes, even if the court does not directly include the inheritance as a divisible asset, it can still be considered a financial resource that will be available to one of the parties.

 Could Timing Affect Your Case?